dbrent-amazon/advertising-api-python-report-request/README.md

-# advertising-api-python-report-request
-How to request a report using Python.
+How to generate and download a report from the Amazon Advertising API using Python.